alanbchristie/ra-converter/README.md

 It relies on a number of actions: -

-- First ... you need to know your stars
+1. You need to know your stars, at least one, probably more including their RA values
-- And ... you have to be able to see your chosen star.
+2. You have to be able to see your chosen star.
 You might not be able to because of an obstruction (tree/house) or cloud cover
-- Then .... you need to know the star's RA coordinate
-- And ... you have to do this when it's dark
-  (because you can't see many stars when the Sun's shining!)
+3. It needs to be dark - you can't see many stars when the Sun's shining!
-- And ... you have to keep adjusting the ring as the night passes if you want to locate another object (because the starts are constantly moving!)
+4. You have to keep adjusting the RA ring as the night passes (because RA 0h 0m is moving relative to your location)

 As a software engineer with a passion for automation I thought "There has to be a better (faster) way".
 After all, once you know